davismwhaley/gravityspy-glitch-explorer/findings/cluster_16_deep_dive/report.md

 ---
 ![Cluster 16](umap_cluster16_segments2.png)

+The figure above shows the 2-D UMAP projection of Cluster 16, colored by the original human labels.
+The points lie almost perfectly along a 1-D curvature, yet the color distribution reveals major inconsistencies:

+- Light blue (Whistle) on the lower-left
+- Pink/red (mixed labels) in the center
+- Green/red (Low Frequency Lines / Power Line) in the top-right

+This plot demonstrates the core finding of the audit: Human label boundaries do not match the underlying physical morphology.

 ## 🧬 Morphological Evolution: A 3-Segment Drift Line

 Visual inspection of the cluster shows a **smooth drift** along the manifold: